60 Second Lemon Law Assessment™

 – You have already put significant mileage on the vehicle

 Cash-and-keep settlements are typically smaller than buybacks because you retain the vehicle.
 The amount is usually based on the cost of repairs, diminished vehicle value, and the inconvenience you have experienced.
+Your still free to sell or trade-in your vehicle after the case is over.

 Some state lemon laws allow you to receive a comparable replacement vehicle instead of a cash refund.
 The manufacturer provides a new vehicle of the same make, model, and trim level (or equivalent).
 Replacement settlements are less common than buybacks or cash-and-keep agreements, but they can be the right choice if you genuinely like the vehicle and simply received a defective unit.